Adam Rayner: Career

+In August 2022, it was announced that Rayner was cast in a new, main role for the third season of Max television series Warrior.

 Personal life

-Rayner's mother is American and father is English and also holds a dual citizenship for the United Kingdom and the United States.
+Rayner's mother is American and his father is English and also holds a dual citizenship for the United Kingdom and the United States.
 He married actress Lucy Brown, on New Year's Eve 2015.
 They have a son together, Jack, born 28 December 2014, and a daughter, Annie Rose, born 11 July 2017.